-DONOR DONOR RECIPIENT

-PROJECT PROJECT PROJECT
+DONOR PROJECT DONOR PROJECT RECIPIENT PROJECT

 APPROPRIATION (ACCOUNT)

 BUSINESS LINE

 STUDY/PROJECT NAME (Authorized Name)

 AMSCO

 Authorized In (Public Law and Year; Resolution, Committee, and Date, etc.)

 CCS Code

-FY 202 [x] BASELINE (SUM OF INITIAL WORK ALLOWANCES AND UNEXPENDED CARRY-IN)
+FY 202[x] BASELINE (SUM OF INITIAL WORK ALLOWANCES AND UNEXPENDED CARRY-IN)

 PROPOSED REPROGRAMMING AMOUNT

 Proposed Reprogramming Funds Appropriated In (Public Law and Year)

-WHY IS FUNDING SURPLUS (DONOR);

-PROPOSED USE OF FUNDING (RECIPIENT) PRESIDENT'S BUDGET AMOUNT SINCE FY
+WHY IS FUNDING SURPLUS (DONOR); PROPOSED USE OF FUNDING (RECIPIENT) PRESIDENT'S BUDGET AMOUNT SINCE FY

-2019 (this is NOT ENACTED HISTORY;
+2019 (this is NOT ENACTED HISTORY; President's Budget only)

-President's Budget only) 2019
+2019

 2020

 2021

-2022

 2023

+2024

 IF RECIPIENT PROJECT NOT IN MOST RECENT BUDGET, WHY NOT?

-FY AND PAGE NUMBER FOR LATEST J
+FY AND PAGE NUMBER FOR LATEST J SHEET

-SHEET

-IF CONST OR PED, DID OMB EVER "CLEAR" IT WITH A FAVORABLE EXECUTIVE

-BRANCH POSITION?
-IF SO, WAS IT LOW
+IF CONST OR PED, DID OMB EVER "CLEAR" IT WITH A FAVORABLE EXECUTIVE BRANCH POSITION?
+IF SO, WAS IT LOW BUDGET PRIORITY?

-BUDGET PRIORITY?

 IF CONST OR PED, DOES IT MEET CURRENT CONST GUIDELINES?
-WHICH

-(E.G. BCR, INUNDATION HAZARD TO LIFE,
+WHICH (For example, BCR, INUNDATION HAZARD TO LIFE, ETC.)?

-ETC.)?

 SUMMARY OF BUSINESS CASE AND ANY SPECIAL CONSIDERATIONS

-5. 20% 2 00.10 ID EI V 110110

-NAMES AND CONGRESSIONAL DISTRICTS OF AFFECTED MEMBERS FOR DONOR PROJECT DO MEMBERS FOR DONOR PROJECT OBJECT?
+NAMES AND CONGRESSIONAL DISTRICTS OF AFFECTED (CURRENT) MEMBERS OF CONGRESS FOR DONOR PROJECT DO MEMBERS FOR DONOR PROJECT OBJECT?
 NAME OF USACE P.O.C.
-WHO CONSULTED WITH OFFICES OF MEMBERS FOR RECIPIENT PROJECT, DROP DEAD DATE AND WHY
+WHO CONSULTED WITH OFFICES OF MEMBERS AND MONTH AND YEAR CONSULTED FOR RECIPIENT PROJECT, DROP DEAD DATE AND WHY

-Appendix M Example Memo to Corps HQ for Emergency Reprogramming and Example of Letter Providing Congressional Reprogrammings After the Fact Notifications to Appropriations Committees
+Appendix M Example Memo to Corps HQ for Emergency Reprogramming